fdioDocs/vpp-docs/docs/guides/progressivevpp/switching.rst

 #.
 Connect vpp1vpp2 to vpp1.
 #.
 Connect vpp2vpp1 to vpp2.

-Action: Configure Bridge Domain on vpp1
+Configure Bridge Domain on vpp1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Check to see what bridge domains already exist, and select the first